aoyingxue/datawilltell/content/draft/202405_rag-flags-in-project-gantt-and-budget-availability-control-avc-check-in-project-management/index.md

 ## RAG in project management

-As [Elizabeth Harrin](https://rebelsguidetopm.com/understanding-rag-in-project-management/) clearly stated in *rgpm blog*, RAG stands for Red, Amber, Green.
+As [Elizabeth Harrin](https://rebelsguidetopm.com/understanding-rag-in-project-management/) stated in *rgpm blog*, RAG stands for Red, Amber, Green.
 Each of the colors represent a type or series of management actions required.
 It's a shorthand summary for showing projects going well or those in trouble.

 | Flag | Color | Project                                                      |
 | ---- | ----- | ------------------------------------------------------------ |